A lot of really talented people like working with Michael Sackler-Berner.

-Crenshaw picked three new songs of Sackler-Berner’s to work on with Stewart Lerman, the Grammy-winning producer behind Boardwalk Empire and The Aviator.
+Crenshaw picked three new songs of Sackler-Berner’s to work on with Stewart Lerman, the Grammy-winning producer behind St. Vincent and Elvis Costello.
 Additionally, another five tracks were recorded with Leo Sidran, an Oscar-winning composer/producer.
 “Those were a bit more aggressive: we were doing one or two takes on the vocals,” says Sackler-Berner.

-Most importantly, the new songs represent a lyrical maturity for the singer.
+Most importantly, the songs picked for the next record represent a lyrical maturity for the singer.
 “They’re clear to me,” he says.
 “The language is clear; it’s not ambiguous teenage poetry.
 If it’s a song about a cheating partner or somebody not living up to their potential, it’s in there.
 No bullshit metaphors.”
 He laughs.
 “No ‘your love is like an ocean.’”

 “I’m lucky,” he adds.
 “I get to hang with great musicians, like Liberty or Marshall, who are monster talents.
 There’s no big money for them.”